 Scarborough gas rig plan: More than 6,000 sign Parliamentary petition to ban ‘small-scale fracking’

+Scarborough gas rig plan: More than 6,000 sign petition to ban ‘small-scale fracking’

 Frack Free Coastal Communities (FFCC) and local residents opposed to a gas drilling rig in Burniston, near Scarborough, want the Government’s moratorium on fracking to be expanded to include “activities with smaller volumes of liquid”.